PieceMaker/max-inscribed-circle/README.md

 This library takes a GeoJSON feature with Polygon geometry and returns the centroid of the maximum-radius inscribed circle as a GeoJSON feature with Point geometry.

-Version 1.* of this library provided a compiled, browser-ready version in the `dist/` directory.
-In version 2.* we have opted to converted the entire library into an ES6 module.
-See the section on ES6 to learn how to run this in NodeJS.

 It is important to note that due to the underlying `turf` dependencies, this library has been written to work primarily with `(lat,lon)` coordinates.
 If the polygon is in a known projection then it is recommended you transform it to `WGS84 (EPSG:4326)`.
 The `reproject` and `pro4` libraries on NPM are good for this.

+Version 1.* of this library provided a compiled, browser-ready version in the `dist/` directory.
+In version 2.* we have opted to convert the entire library into an ES6 module.
+See the section on ES6 to learn how to run this in NodeJS.

 ## Install